MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/optimize-ranking-insight-cards.md

 > [!NOTE]
 > Rank optimization of insight cards will be deprecated starting from Sunday, October 1, 2023.
 [Learn more](deprecations-sales.md#rank-optimization-of-insight-cards-will-be-deprecated).

 Several cards are defined for your organization and all will be displayed to the users through an externally prioritized list.
 In this list of cards, users might miss those that are important and need follow-up.
-The **Optimize ranking** option in Assistant allows you to optimize the ranking of cards that are important and promotes those cards to display at the top.
+The **Optimize ranking** option in assistant allows you to optimize the ranking of cards that are important and promotes those cards to display at the top.

-You can define up to four rules in the ranking section, based on entities such as Account, Leads, and Opportunity.
+You can define up to four rules in the ranking section, based on entities such as account, leads, and opportunity.
 Also, the cards are given a priority in the order you define.
 For example, you created two rules—the first is to prioritize cards for which annual revenue is above $100,000 and the second is to prioritize cards for which estimated revenue is above $10,000.
 The assistant analyzes the cards and displays those with annual revenue of more than $100,000, followed by those with estimated revenue of more than $10,000, and then followed by the cards that are not prioritized.

 ## License and role requirements
 | Requirement type | You must have |